 These represent the more common reasons why a little more than 140,000 people underwent an abdominoplasty in 2017, including both men and women.

 The bottom line is that a tummy tuck isn’t a weight loss program, but is a body contouring procedure that reshapes your abdomen by removing excess skin and repairing your abdominal muscles, leaving it flatter and more toned.

 There are three main options when it comes to abdominoplasty:

-During your tummy tuck procedure, Dr. Pousti makes an incision along your lower abdomen and peels back your skin to reveal the abdominal muscles underneath.
+During your tummy tuck procedure, Dr. Chao makes an incision along your lower abdomen and peels back your skin to reveal the abdominal muscles underneath.
 In many cases, these muscles have separated, so he starts by repairing them.
-Then Dr. Pousti removes adipose fat from your abdomen through liposuction if you’ve opted for this part of the procedure.
+Then Dr. Chao removes adipose fat from your abdomen through liposuction if you’ve opted for this part of the procedure.

 When he’s finished, he pulls your skin back down taut and removes the excess tissue.
 After making a new hole for your belly button, if you’re having a full tummy tuck, he sutures the two ends together.

-If you’d like to learn more about how a tummy tuck can sculpture a flatter, more toned belly, call Pousti Plastic Surgery or use the online scheduler.
+If you’d like to learn more about how a tummy tuck can sculpture a flatter, more toned belly, call Prime Plastic Surgery or use the online scheduler.